-Hybrids of two yeast species have been shown to systematically lose all or part of one parent’s genome early in mitosis (Marinoni et al. 1999).
-It is possible that our hybrid of distantly-related S. cerevisiae strains may show a milder version of genome incompatibility as exemplified by the higher rate of aneuploidy compared to the homozygous lab strain.
+Hybrids of two yeast species have been shown to systematically lose all or part of one parent’s genome (Marinoni et al. 1999).
+It is possible that our hybrid of distantly related S. cerevisiae strains may show a milder version of genome incompatibility as exemplified by the higher rate of aneuploidy compared to the homozygous lab strain.

-Chromosome IX was aneuploid most often in the homozygous lab strain.
+Chromosome IX was aneuploid most often in the homozygous lab strain (5 independent aneuploidy events – 2 monosomies and 3 trisomies).
 A previous study found that chromosome IX was highly unstable in terms of chromosome loss in both diploid S. cerevisiae and diploid hybrid S. cerevisiae-S. bayanus strains (Kumaran et al. 2013).
-In the hybrid strain, chromosome XVI was aneuploid most often.
+In the hybrid strain, chromosome XVI was aneuploid most often – with 9 trisomies and 1 tetrasomy.